hthreads/hthreads.github.io/classes/embedded-systems/labs/lab3/index.md

 **Step 2:**

 You will factor your code into a Finite State Machine model for creating state transitions.
 You should be familiar with FSM models from Digital Design and System Synthesis.
 At a high level, an FSM is an abstract machine or mathematical model that describes the transitions from a current state and set of inputs to a next state with a set of outputs.
-FSMs are very convenient for modeling and implementing the behaviors of embedded and real time systems as a series of transitions that result from the presence of external inputs (sensors, buttons) that result in the setting of external outputs (actuators, relays etc).
+FSMs are very convenient for modeling and implementing the behaviors of embedded and real time systems as a series of transitions that result from the presence of external inputs (sensors, buttons) that result in the setting of external outputs (actuators, relays etc.).
 You should have some experience from Digital Design and System Synthesis in writing Moore and Mealy FSMs in Verilog or VHDL.
 We can model an FSM in C using the switch(), case 1, case 2... constructs.

 Below is a skeleton template (not complete) of an FSM for the Fayetteville bike crossing.